Introduction

 - Recognizing the progress made during treatment

 For those who feel burdened by previous experiences, storytelling-based support offers a compassionate way to rediscover safety in their bodies and lives.
-As we explore this further, it becomes clear that narrative therapy techniques empower clients to see themselves as active participants in their healing journeys, capable of shaping their futures.
-Ultimately, embracing this process can lead to profound transformation and renewed hope.
+As we explore this further, it becomes clear that we empower clients to see themselves as agents of change, capable of shaping their futures.
+Ultimately, embracing this process can lead to personal transformation.

 Conclusion